gunnar-miklis/spotify-playlist-editor/README.md

-# Spotify Playlist Assistant (v1)
+# Playlist Editor (for Spotify)

-Spotify Playlist Assistant is a simple interface that provides methods to interact with the Spotify API.
-It allows users to fetch playlists and their tracks, apply filters to refine the tracklist, and create new playlists based on the selected criteria.
+Playlist Editor (for Spotify) is a simple tool to edit and manage playlists, utilizing the Spotify API.
+Users can filter, sort, randomize track order and create new playlists.
+The interface offers a light and a dark theme, and offers responsiveness across devices.

 &nbsp;